-The City of Auburn's water source is the Owasco Lake.
-The City draws its' water through a single 30-inch intake line that extends over 1,800 feet into the lake.
+The City of Auburn's water source is Owasco Lake, a surface water source.
+The City draws its water through a single 30-inch intake line that extends over 1,800 feet into the lake.
 The intake structure is a submerged concrete crib.
 The City's allowable withdrawal from Owasco Lake is 15 million gallons per day (mgd), as permitted by Water Resource Application #422 dated 10/3/63.
 The dependable yield is determined to be 48 mgd in a study conducted in 1995 by R & D Engineering, P.C., and Buffalo, New York.
+Dependable yield, sometimes called safe yield, is the amount of water that can be continuously withdrawn from the source without ecological impact.